iiasa/pysquirrel/README.rst

-pySquirrel
+pysquirrel
 ==========

-pySquirrel is a Python package designed to fetch NUTS administrative divisions.
+pysquirrel is a Python package designed to fetch NUTS administrative divisions.

 The current NUTS version is valid from 1 January 2024.